devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 weight = 15
 +++

-During the workshop you went through the OpenShift developer experience starting from software development using Quarkus and `odo`, moving on to automating build and deployment using Tekton pipelines and finally using GitOps for production deployments.
+During the workshop you went through the OpenShift developer experience starting from software development using Quarkus and **odo**, moving on to automating build and deployment using Tekton pipelines and finally using GitOps for production deployments.

 Now it's time to add another extremely important piece to the setup: enhancing application security in a containerized world.
 Using **Red Hat Advanced Cluster Security for Kubernetes**, of course!

 ## Install RHACS

-### Install the Operator
+### RHCAS Operator

-Install the "Advanced Cluster Security for Kubernetes" operator from OperatorHub:
+Install the **Advanced Cluster Security for Kubernetes** operator from the OperatorHub:

 - Switch **Update approval** to `Manual`
 - Apart from this use the default settings